 In HELSUS his goal is to facilitate interdisciplinary projects drawing on my expertise in the methodology and philosophy of science.
 He also wants to use his skills in connecting people to make HELSUS a vibrant research institute where people meet and come up with innovative ideas.

-Obeng-Odoom's research has generated modest, but meaningful, academic interest.
-His work is widely used for instruction at universities such as Harvard, Cambridge, and the London School of Economics.
-The recipient of a number of reputable research awards, Obeng-Odoom was named a Dan David Prize Scholar in 2010, a World Social Science Fellow in 2013 and, in 2015, was elected to the Fellowship of the Ghana Academy of Arts and Sciences, becoming the youngest Fellow of the oldest learned society in postcolonial Africa.
-Dr. Franklin Obeng-Odoom received the Patrick J. Welch Award from the Association for Social Economics in 2016 and the 2017 Kapp Prize for research that exemplifies the work of K.W.
+The recipient of a number of reputable research awards, Obeng-Odoom is an Inaugural International Social Science Council World Social Science Fellow and, in 2015, was elected to the Fellowship of the Ghana Academy of Arts and Sciences, becoming the youngest Fellow of the oldest learned society in postcolonial Africa.
+Dr. Obeng-Odoom has won the Patrick J. Welch Award from the Association for Social Economics for his research in social economics and the Kapp Prize for research in ecological political economy that exemplifies the work of K.W.
 Kapp and best demonstrates the theoretical perspectives of the European Association for Evolutionary Political Economy.